 The school has had an asbestos survey completed for the premises and staff will be informed of the locality of any asbestos containing materials within the school and should record that this has been undertaken.
 Asbestos materials in good condition are safe unless asbestos fibres become airborne, which may happen when materials are damaged.
 It is essential that where asbestos has been identified staff follow the safe working systems within the school and ensure that the fabric of the building is not disturbed and follow the escalation procedure in the Asbestos Policy where damage to an asbestos material has been identified.
-Karen Smith has been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.
-Karen Smith is responsible for the development and reviewing of the asbestos management plan for the school.
+Paul Ellis (caretaker) and Karen Smith (Business Manager) have been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.
+Paul Ellis (caretaker) and Karen Smith (Business Manager) are responsible for the development and reviewing of the asbestos management plan for the school.